ASCOMInitiative/AlpycaDevice/docs/source/introduction.rst

 responsible for calling the responder for the device type and instance.
 Typically this is done via a routing table.

-The server is additionally responsible for responding to Alpaca ``Discovery`` multicasts coming from clients.
-This is really simple mechanism.
+The Alpaca device's server is additionally responsible for responding to Alpaca ``Discovery`` multicasts coming from clients.
+This is a really simple mechanism.
 It sends back a simple JSON response ``{AlpacaPort: *n*}``.
 Together with this port number, and the server's IP address in the HTTP response packet, the client now knows now to talk to the Alpaca server.

-Once a client has found the Alpaca server, it can determine the types of devices served,, and the number of instances of each device that are available (and some other metadata).
+Once a client has found the Alpaca device, it can talk to its internal server to determine the types of ASCOM devices served, and the number of instances of each ASCOM device that are available (and some other metadata).
 This is done through three ``Management`` endpoints.
 These are typically used by client apps to select a specific device served [#]_

-Finally, device settings and configuration is optionally provided with a set of HTML web pages via the ``setup`` endpoint.
+Finally, device settings and configuration are optionally provided with a set of HTML web pages via the ``setup`` endpoint.
 Alternatively, for lightweight applications (like this sample) an alternative is to use a simple text config file.